 Since chondroitin is not an established treatment, the ideal dosage is uncertain.
-For osteoarthritis, some studies have used 1,200 milligrams to 1,800 milligrams once a day.
-Other studies have used smaller doses multiple times a day.
-Ask your doctor for advice.
+For osteoarthritis, some studies have used 800 milligrams up to 1200 milligrams in single or divided doses for up to 3 years.

 Can you get chondroitin naturally from foods?

 Chondroitin occurs naturally in animal tissue, especially connective tissues.
 Gristle on animal bones is high in chondroitin.
 However, these sources are much lower than the doses provided in chondroitin supplements.
 Some chondroitin supplements come from animal sources, like shark or beef cartilage.